 A public hearing notice was posted in the San Mateo Daily Journal, the local newspaper with the highest circulation in San Mateo County, 30 days prior to the hearing.
 The notice was also e-mailed to all contracted Older Americans Act (OAA) providers in the service area for PSA 8, including providers that serve those in long-term care, those that are homebound and older adults that are disabled.
-Providers were encouraged to distribute copies and to post the notice, as they are able to, for their program participants.
-To reach non-contracted providers and the community at large, the notice was e-mailed to the New Beginning Coalition membership (a group contracted and non-contracted providers and community members) and the Commissioners on the Commission on Aging and Commission on Disabilities.
-The public hearing was announced by the Planner at community meetings throughout the months of January, February, and March
+Providers were encouraged to distribute copies and to post the notice for their program participants.
+To reach non-contracted providers and the community at large, the notice was e-mailed to the New Beginning Coalition membership (a group of consumers and providers) and the Commissioners on the Commission on Aging and Commission on Disabilities.
+The public hearing was also posted in Next Door once and on the County Health's Facebook.
+The public hearing was announced by the Planner at community meetings throughout the months of January and February.